 You can deploy a Conda package using cURL:

 Viewing Individual Conda Package Information

 In the Artifact Repository Browser, select your virtual Conda repository and scroll down to find and select the package you want to inspect.
 The metadata is displayed in the Conda Info tab.

 Reindexing a Conda Repository

 You can trigger asynchronous reindexing of a local Conda repository either through the UI or using the REST API.

-Through the UI, select your Conda repository in the Tree Browser and select Recalculate Index from the right-click menu as shown below.
+Through the UI, select your Conda repository in the Repositories List and select Recalculate Index.
 This requires Admin permissions.